 Summer Programs: Located under Involvement Center, which is under Students Unions.
 Provides summer entertainment and programming such as concerts and movies.

 Times: Use noon and midnight.
 Omit the colon and two zeros when writing hours: 8 p.m.

-Set off the date with commas when it follows a day of the week and is in apposition to it: 8 p.m.
+Set off the date with commas when it follows a day of the week: 8 p.m.
 Tuesday, Jan.
 24, at the Rendezvous Complex.
 Omit the comma when only day or date is used with the time: 8 p.m.
 Thursday at the Pond Student Union or 8 p.m.
 Jan.
 24 at the Pond Student Union.